CharlesTheGreat77/zip2Animation/README.md

  - renames the png files in order from a zip file.
  - Creates a basic meta file with a straight forward animation frame order
  - added "width/height" argument to declare it in meta file
+ - Compile animations automatically (only windows for rn..)

 # PREREQUISITES
 ```